Dillorom/Dillorom.github.io/_posts/2018-12-08-react_and_redux.markdown

 ---

 React/Redux are  new layers on JavaScript and  different ways of looking into things in the web development.
-React is mainly a view component of the MVC trio, that can go with a different MCs, but Reat itself alone can’t offer a full stack solution.
+React is mainly a view component of the MVC trio, that can go with a different MCs, but React itself alone can’t offer a full stack solution.
 That is why in my final project, I have Ruby on Rails in my back end that supports MC of the MVC trio.
 React is mostly concerned about how things look, therefore taking control over the front-end.

 Redux is a small library that supports and improves working with React.
 React is good up until a certain point, and as the project expands, it becomes difficult to keep track of component props, and passing them all they day down becomes a tedious work.
 Redux offers a one-stop store solution, where all the properties can be stored and updated, and accessed from whatever components that needs to access to it.